How Kings of Leon's feelings on Sex On Fire changed over the years

 By Jenny Mensah

-Caleb and Jared Followill spoke to Radio X's Dan O'Connell about their single surpassing a billion streams and how they way they view the song has changed over the years.
+Caleb and Jared Followill spoke to Radio X's Dan O'Connell earlier this year about their single surpassing a billion streams and how their feelings towards the song has changed over the years.

 Listen to this article